 Prior to the development of the action plan draft, Seminole County staff heard comments at a public meeting held on June 6, 2017.
 No comments were received at the public meeting.
 In addition to the meeting, outreach was made to area non-profit and for-profit developers to obtain feedback.
-A summary of the public comments received, if any, on the draft FY 2017-2018 One Year Action Plan provided as follows. (to be input after July 25th BCC meeting.
+A summary of the public comments received, on the draft FY 2017-2018 One Year Action Plan provided is as follows: